ray-project/ray/doc/source/cluster/index.rst

 Key Concepts
 ------------

-* **Ray Nodes**: A Ray cluster consists of a **head node** and set of **worker nodes**.
+* **Ray Nodes**: A Ray cluster consists of a **head node** and a set of **worker nodes**.
 The head node needs to be started first, and the worker nodes are given the address of the head node to form the cluster.
-The Ray cluster itself can also "auto-scale", meaning that it can interact with a Cloud Provider to request or release instances according to application workload.
+The Ray cluster itself can also "auto-scale," meaning that it can interact with a Cloud Provider to request or release instances according to application workload.

 * **Ports**: Ray processes communicate via TCP ports.
 When starting a Ray cluster, either on prem or on the cloud, it is important to open the right ports so that Ray functions correctly.